Please note that the screenshots are for explanatory purposes. The content look may change.

 - Go to Appearance > Widgets.

-- Choose a Widget and drag it to the sidebar on the right, where you wish it to appear.
+- Choose a Widget and drag it to the right sidebar where you wish it to appear.

 - Once you drop the widget to a widget area, WordPress automatically saves and updates the configuration.
 To arrange the Widgets within the widget area, click on the title and drag it into the place you want.
 To customize the Widget features, click on the icon on the right to expand the Widget's panel.
 To save the Widget's customisation, click "Save".
 To remove the Widget, click "Delete".